Lilly Singh: A Little Late and other ventures (2019–present)

-On October 19, 2019, Singh was named one of Vogue Indias Women of the Year.
-Singh was nominated for "Audience Choice Creator of the Year" at the 9th Streamy Awards.
-She also was placed on Time's 100 Next, a list highlighting rising stars in different industries.

-On May 13, 2020, NBC renewed A Little Late With Lilly Singh for a second season.
-It premiered on January 11, 2021.

-On May 28, 2020, Singh partnered with the video-sharing app TikTok to start creating videos on the app.
-As of October 2022, she has over 1.4 million followers and over 26 million total likes on the app.
+In 2020, Singh partnered with the video-sharing app TikTok to start creating videos on the app.
+As of July 2023, she has over 1.5 million followers and over 30 million total likes on the app.
+She was scheduled to host the 31st GLAAD Media Awards in March 2020 before it was cancelled due to the COVID-19 pandemic.
+On August 18, 2020, Singh announced on the Today Show that she would star, write, and produce, a sketch comedy show titled Sketchy Times with Lilly Singh.

-In July 2020, Singh announced that she and other celebrities were bringing a National Women's Soccer League team to Los Angeles.
-Angel City FC is expected to play in 2022.

-On August 18, 2020, Singh announced on the Today Show that she will be getting her own sketch comedy show, called Sketchy Times with Lilly Singh.
 NBC ordered 2 episodes of the show and was shot and filmed in Singh's home.
 The show was released on October 29, on Peacock.
 On September 1, 2020, Singh and other celebrities partnered with the Los Angeles 2028 Olympics organizing committee to create one of many emblems for the 2028 Summer Olympics.
-Her "A" represents pride.

-On September 11, 2020, it was announced that Singh will voice Penny in Riverdance: The Animated Adventure.
-It was also announced in October that Singh would be voicing a character in another movie, titled Hitpig.
-She will voice Pickles.
+Singh's "A" represents gay pride.
+On September 11, it was announced that Singh will voice Penny in Riverdance: The Animated Adventure, released in 2021.
+It was also announced in October that Singh would be voicing a Pickles in another film, titled Hitpig!, released in 2024.
+In 2021, Singh signed onto a comedy project (produced by Kenya Barris) on Netflix.

-On February 4, 2021, it was reported that Singh would be partnering with children's media company PocketWatch, to create her own animated musical short film titled Lilly Singh's Proud Princess.
-The show is centered around the theme of LGBTQ pride.

-On May 6, 2021, Singh and NBC announced that A Little Late with Lilly Singh will end after 2 seasons.
-Singh signed onto a comedy project (produced by Kenya Barris) on Netflix.
 She and her Unicorn Island Productions banner struck a deal with Universal Television Alternative Studio.

-She appears as Liv in the second season of the Hulu series Dollface, which premiered on February 11, 2022.
+Singh appeared as Liv in the second season of the Hulu series Dollface, which premiered on February 11, 2022.
 In October 2021, it was announced that Singh would be a judge on the second season of Canada's Got Talent, which premiered in March 2022.
-She is also set to star in The Muppets Mayhem for Disney+, which was announced on March 7, 2022.
-She will also produce and star in YouTube original series Mindful Adventures in Unicorn Island, set to release in 2023.

-On April 6, 2022, Singh released her new book, Be A Triangle.

-In October 2022, it was announced that Singh would host CTV's new primetime quiz show titled Battle of the Generations.

-In March 2023, Singh co-hosted the 95th Academy Awards preshow.
+She also starred in The Muppets Mayhem for Disney+, which was announced on March 7, 2022.
+The show received mostly positive reviews.
+On April 6, 2022, Singh released her new book, Be a Triangle.
+Following the signing of a first-look deal with Bell Media, it was announced that Singh would host CTV's new primetime quiz show titled Battle of the Generations, which premiered on June 19, 2023.
+In March 2023, Singh co-hosted the 95th Academy Awards pre-show.